The UK says it will declare Russia’s Wagner mercenary group a banned terrorist organization

 The ban will allow U.K. authorities to seize the organization’s assets, though that power is largely symbolic as Wagner is not known to operate in Britain.

-The move follows a recommendation by Parliament’s influential Foreign Affairs Committee in July that Wagner be banned.
+The move follows a recommendation by Parliament’s influential Foreign Affairs Committee in July that Wagner be outlawed.
 The committee said British authorities had “underplayed and underestimated” the threat posed by the mercenary group.

 The committee said Wagner’s future was uncertain after Prigozhin’s short-lived armed mutiny against Russia’s top military leaders in June.
 The lawmakers said Britain should take advantage of the confused situation to “disrupt” Wagner.